alearecuest/alearecuest/README.md

 ### About Me

-Technical Project Manager & Full-Stack Developer with a unique blend of **14+ years in team leadership** and a strong scientific foundation.
-I excel at bridging the gap between complex business requirements and technical execution, ensuring scalable solutions in **HealthTech** and **Data-Driven** projects.
+Technical Project Manager & Full-Stack Developer bringing **14+ years of team leadership** and a strong scientific background to the tech industry.
+I specialize in bridging the gap between complex requirements and technical execution, delivering scalable solutions with a focus on **HealthTech, AI, and Data-Driven** projects.

-Proven track record of managing multidisciplinary teams, defining roadmaps, and delivering **award-winning software solutions** (NASA Space Apps).
-Skilled in Agile methodologies, stakeholder communication, and full-stack development, allowing me to lead projects with both strategic vision and hands-on technical expertise.
+My proven track record includes managing multidisciplinary teams, defining strategic roadmaps, and developing **award-winning software** (NASA Space Apps Mention of Excellence).
+With expertise in Agile methodologies, modern full-stack development, and artificial intelligence, I lead projects from conception to deployment, combining strategic vision with hands-on technical precision.

 ---